Soccer fans will be familiar with the well-known rules of soccer, like handball. But what about the soccer rules no one knows?

-Although the game continued without any punishment for the goalie, he was fined by Chelsea later.
+Although the game continued without punishment for the goalie, he was fined by Chelsea later.

 This is an example of what not to do when being substituted.
-It’s disrespectful to the team and to the teammate who is coming on.
+It’s disrespectful to the team and the teammate coming on.
 Kepa rightly apologized to his team and his teammates.